Search | Directories | Reference Tools

 Benefits to All Students

 Universal design of instruction can benefit all students.
-For example, captioning course videos, which provides access to students who are deaf, is also of benefit to students for whom English is a second language, to some students with learning disabilities, and to students watching the video in a noisy environment.
+For example, captioning course videos, which provides access to students who are deaf, is also beneficial to students for whom English is a second language, to some students with learning disabilities, and to students watching the video in a noisy environment.
 Delivering content with multiple modes of presentation can benefit students with a variety of backgrounds and learning styles.

 Case Study